K0nker8/PatternAnalysis-2025/recognition/Task_8_Convnext_48833974/README.md

 Reflects the rate at which model adjusts hyperparameters in response to error or varied training data.

 #### Weight decay
 Reduces tendency towards overfitting by penalizing large weights.
-Is regulated using AdamW in order to optimize for varied losses, reducing the likelyhood of overfitting.
+Is regulated using AdamW in order to optimize for varied losses, reducing the likelihood of overfitting.

 #### Batch size
 Number of samples processed together during a single iteration.